skafdasschaf/lilypond-tools/README.md

 ### Class options

 Type and default value in parentheses.
-- `movcol` (Boolean, true): indicates whether the table of emendations contains a "Mov[ement]" column
 - `abbrwidth` (length, 3em): width of the first column in the list of abbreviations and the list of sources
 - `shortnamesize` (number, 80): font size for the composer name in the title page head
 - `shorttitlesize` (number, 60): font size for the work title in the title page head